signalkuppe/pequeno/README.md

 -   `--serve` fires a server that watches for changes.
 -   `--path` builds only the specified path (--page=/news/index.html).
 -   `--page` builds only the specified page (--page=news-item.jsx).
--   `--noAfterBuild` prevents the afterBuild function to run
+-   `--noAfterBuild` prevents the afterBuild function to run (see below)
+-   `--noProcessHtml` prevents the processHtml function to run (see below)
 -   `--example` builds the example site.

 Page and path options are usefull during development to speed up page refresh or during build if you want to write only a specified page or path.